IFS - An Evidence-Based Therapy System

 1. Monthly Case Study Calls and Demos with Dr. Richard Schwartz

-Dick Schwartz will be joining you each month for a live training call, focusing on demos and case studies.
+Dick Schwartz will be joining you each month for a live teaching call, focusing on demos and case studies.
 As a participant, we will prioritize demos and case studies that you submit.
 You can always catch a replay at your convenience in the membership site.

 2. Monthly Calls with Lead Trainers on IFS Applications